 How to help safely (New)

 The Government published new guidance on how to help safely which is aimed at people who are providing essential support to friends, family and neighbours who are in isolation.

 Green spaces (New)

 New guidance on access to green spaces has also been published, setting out how people should use outdoor spaces for exercise.
-The guidance highlights that people should always stay local and only go outside alone or with members of their own household.
+The guidance highlights that people can meet in groups of two households or up to 6 people from different households, outdoors.

 Education & Childcare

 The Government has published guidance on early years and childcare closures.

 The Government has published updated Guidance for employers and businesses.